quanghuy1242/sentiment-analysis-flask/README.md

 - Python 3.7

 ## Install
-Download the model.h5 from Google Drive folder that you were gained access.
+Download the model from Google Drive folder that you were gained access.
+Copy it into assets folder and name it model.h5

 ```bash
 python3.7 -m venv venv-3.7 # Create virtual environment